jhuphidelts-dot/frat-treasurer-app/DATABASE_DEPLOYMENT.md

 4. Create a default treasurer user if none exists

 ### 3. Initial Treasurer Account
-If no treasurer exists, the system creates Ebubechi Onyia as treasurer:
+If no treasurer exists, the system creates Ebubechi Onyia and assigns treasurer role:
-- **Phone**: 4438751825
+- **Phone**: 4808198055
 - **Password**: treasurer2024
 - **Email**: ebubechi@example.com (update in Treasurer Setup)

-**⚠️ NOTE**: Update your real email address in "Treasurer Setup" after first login.
+**💡 NOTE**: The treasurer role can be transferred to other brothers via the admin panel when handover time comes.

 ## Manual Database Management